 Watching my children grow is a source of daily happiness.
-My daughters exude joy!
+My little ones exude joy!
 Their excitement about the smallest things – finding pebbles with interesting shapes or simply the thrill of running fast – reminds me how wonderful it is to delight in simple things.

-I’m constantly impressed by how much my daughters absorb every day.
-Observing them learn to communicate as sisters is very special – on their own, they’re discovering how to share toys and navigating when to play together or independently.
+I’m constantly impressed by how much my children absorb every day.
+Observing them learn to communicate as siblings is very special – on their own, they’re discovering how to share toys and navigating when to play together or independently.
 One of the greatest joys I have ever experienced was seeing my two daughters become such caring big sisters to their little brother.
 The girls love taking care of him – and that really helps me out a lot!

 Our nightly ritual has always been to read books together, and their favorite book is “Kiki & Jax.”
 I wrote the book with them in mind, so I’m elated when they tell me, “I love your book – read it again!”